YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario03/2_Protect/README.md

 - a protection policy to automatically take consistent snapshots & backups
 - a replication policy between the 2 RKE clusters

 If you like working with APIs, the *all_in_one.sh* script will go through all those tasks for you.
+(WIP)
 However, in this page, I will guide you through the ACC GUI.

-Pacman runs on RKE2, so let's discover it in the ACC GUI.
+Pacman runs on RKE2, so let's discover it in ACC.
 You can either browse through the numerous namespaces already present on RKE2 (_not that many_ ...), or filter directly with the namespace name:
 <p align="center"><img src="Images/1_ACC_Define_Pacman_App.png" width="640"></p>